microbiomedata/nmdc-edge/README.md

 Watcher
 : The Watcher "watches" the `jobs` table in the NMDC database looking for unclaimed jobs.
 If found, the Watcher will create a `WorkflowJob` to manage the analysis job.
-The watcher will then periodically poll each workflow job for it's status and process successful or failed jobs when they are complete
+The watcher will then periodically poll each workflow job for its status and process successful or failed jobs when they are complete

 WorkflowJob
 : A `WorkflowJob` consists of a `WorkflowStateManager` and a `JobRunner` and is responsible for preparing the